FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>
 </div>

-This definition captures a key aspect of the Veech alternative that we're working toward—the striking dichotomy in the behavior of geodesic flows, where for any given direction, the flow is either completely periodic or completely ergodic with no intermediate behavior.
+This definition captures a key aspect of the Veech alternative that we're working toward—the dichotomy in the behavior of geodesic flows, where for any given direction, the flow is either completely periodic or completely ergodic with no intermediate behavior.